cwwang1979/MICCAI_ATEC23challenge/README.md

 Attending Physician, Department of Pathology, Tri-Service General Hospital, Taipei, Taiwan.

 ## Challenge prizes
 Top-ranked teams will be invited for SCI journal publications and awarded the prizes below.

-Two members from the top 10 participating teams from the leaderboards will be invited to contribute to the challenge paper manuscript publications to describe the challenge and the methods and qualified as co-authors.
-Two special Issues of the SCI-indexed journals with associated prizes (22,000 CHF in total) have been arranged for the TEOC challenge as follows:
+A joint challenge paper will be prepared, and two members from the top 10 participating teams from the leaderboards will be invited to contribute to the joint challenge paper as co-authors.

+In addition, two special Issues of the SCI-indexed journals with associated prizes (22,000 CHF in total) have been arranged for the TEOC challenge as follows:
 Special Issues for the TEOC challenge:

 1. Cancers (JCR 2021 IF = 6.575) Special Issue "Computational Pathology for Breast Cancer and Gynecologic Cancer"